wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/understand-office-add-ins-fundamentals/includes/4-understand-custom-functions.md

-Office Add-ins enable you to create custom JavaScript or TypeScript functions that can be accessed like built-in Excel functions.
+Office Add-ins enable you to create custom JavaScript or TypeScript functions that can be accessed like built-in Excel functions such as SUM().

 ![Custom function being activated in Excel](../media/sphere-volume.gif)